 That definitely sounds like an oxymoron, doesn’t it?
 Buckeyes, fudge, healthy?

-To start, this easy recipe contains NO butter or powdered sugar like in traditional recipes.
+To start, this easy fudge recipe contains no butter or powdered sugar like in many traditional recipes.
 (Have you ever made buckeyes before?
-I just about had a heart attack when I looked at the ingredients list for a few recipes just now… So much sugar!)
+I nearly fell out of my chair when I looked at the ingredients list for a few recipes just now… I forgot just how much sugar goes into them!)
 Instead, this fudge is naturally sweetened with agave and Truvia.
 Truvia is made from stevia, which is a plant-based, no-calorie sweetener.
-It’s one of the least expensive stevia-based sweeteners and easiest to find in grocery stores too!
+It’s one of the least expensive stevia-based sweeteners — and one of the easiest to find in grocery stores too!

-Note: If you prefer, honey or maple syrup may be substituted for the agave.
-I prefer agave because it has a purer sweet taste without any strong flavors of its own like in honey or maple syrup.
+Note: If you prefer, honey or pure maple syrup may be substituted for the agave.
+I prefer agave because it has a purer sweet taste without any strong flavors of its own, like in honey or maple syrup.

 Note: I used this brand because the only ingredient is peanuts.
 Some other brands include a little sugar or other ingredients, so check the labels before you buy.